JohnBetaCode/CarND-P6-Kidnapped_Vehicle/README.md

     |   particle_filter.h
 ```

-The only file modified was `particle_filter.cpp` in the `src` directory.
+The only file modified was [`particle_filter.cpp`](https://github.com/JohnBetaCode/CarND-P6-Kidnapped_Vehicle/blob/master/src/particle_filter.cpp) in the [`src`](https://github.com/JohnBetaCode/CarND-P6-Kidnapped_Vehicle/tree/master/src) directory.
 The file contains the scaffolding of a `ParticleFilter` class and some associated methods.
-Read through the code, the comments, and the header file `particle_filter.h` to get a sense for what this code is expected to do.
+Read through the code, the comments, and the header file [`particle_filter.h`](https://github.com/JohnBetaCode/CarND-P6-Kidnapped_Vehicle/blob/master/src/particle_filter.h) to get a sense for what this code is expected to do.

-If you are interested, take a look at `src/main.cpp` as well.
+If you are interested, take a look at [`src/main.cpp`](https://github.com/JohnBetaCode/CarND-P6-Kidnapped_Vehicle/blob/master/src/main.cpp) as well.
 This file contains the code that will actually be running in the particle filter and calling the associated methods.

+---
 ## Inputs to the Particle Filter
-You can find the inputs to the particle filter in the `data` directory.

-### The Map
-`map_data.txt` includes the position of landmarks (in meters) on an arbitrary Cartesian coordinate system.
-Each row has three columns
+You can find the inputs to the particle filter in the [`data`](https://github.com/JohnBetaCode/CarND-P6-Kidnapped_Vehicle/tree/master/data) directory.
+The [`map_data.txt`](https://github.com/JohnBetaCode/CarND-P6-Kidnapped_Vehicle/blob/master/data/map_data.txt) includes the position of landmarks (in meters) on an arbitrary Cartesian coordinate system.
+Each row has three columns:

 1. x position
 2. y position
 3. landmark id

-### All other data the simulator provides, such as observations and controls.

-> * Map data provided by 3D Mapping Solutions GmbH.

 ---
 > **Date:** &nbsp; 04/21/2019